casoon/dragonfly-docs/docs/layout/grid-system.md

 ---
-title: Grid System
+title: Grid system
 category: Layout
 ---

-# Grid System
+# Grid system

 The Casoon UI Library implements a powerful CSS Grid system that enables complex, two-dimensional layouts with minimal markup.
 This document outlines the grid utilities, components, and best practices for creating advanced layouts.